MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/1-Get-started-teams-toolkit/3-Run-your-Teams-app.md

 2. In the pop-up dialog, select **Sign in**.
 You're taken to a browser to sign in with your **Microsoft 365 account credentials**.
 Enter your admin credentials.

 3. When you're successfully signed in, close the browser and return to Visual Studio Code.
-A *Sideloading enabled* message appears under your account on Teams Toolkit to indicate that your tenant is configured properly.
+A **Custom App Upload Enabled** message appears under your account on Teams Toolkit to indicate that your tenant is configured properly.

     ![Screenshot of the sideloading enabled note in Teams Toolkit.](../../media/sideload-enabled.png)